dr-dobermann/srvbus/README.md

 Service Bus combines three services, provided by [EventServer](https://github.com/dr-dobermann/srvbus/tree/master/es), [MessageServer](https://github.com/dr-dobermann/srvbus/tree/master/ms) and [ServiceServer](https://github.com/dr-dobermann/srvbus/tree/master/s2).

-On ServiceBus creation all three servers creates and ready for running.
+On ServiceBus creation all three servers are created and ready for running.

 ## Start and stop the ServiceBus

 To run the ServiceBus, `Run` function of the `srvbus` package should be called.

-To stop the service bus, cancel function of the context used in `Run` invocation should be used.
+To stop the service bus, cancel function of the context used in `Run` invokation should be used.
 There is no another way to stop the service bus and underlaying servers.

 ## Accesing to Servers

 Service Bus does not provide services of underlayed servers by itself.
-It just give an acces to them throug its methods `GetEventServer`, `GetMessageServer` and `GetServiceServer`.
-After getting the pointer to a desired server, the user could call the server methods.
+It just give an acces to the servers by methods `GetEventServer`, `GetMessageServer` and `GetServiceServer`.
+After getting the pointer to a desired server, the user could call the server's methods.

 ## gRPC interface